-- restoring habitat through replanting, reintroducing woody debris and surface rock and weed and pest animal control
+- restoring habitat through revegetation and restoration, reintroducing woody debris and surface rock, and weed and pest animal control

-- recovery of threatened and declining bird populations
+- recovery of threatened and declining bird, mammal and plant populations